 The Chairperson noted that WOUGNET’s communication tool, the m-Omulimisa is a friendly communication tool and it enables citizens to raise their complaints while their identity is hidden.
 He added that the system facilitates silent communication while engaging the leaders to take action on the communication made.
 Hon.
 Adea testifies that the system greatly helped them in June this year when there was an outbreak of measles in Minakulu Sub-County.

 “I want to thank WOUGNET for engineering the platform”.
 Adea noted.
 “This platform helped us in June when we had measles outbreak in Minakulu Sub-County”.
 Hon.
 Adea explained.
 “It happens that one of the WOUGNET reporters reported the occurrence on the system and the concern was forwarded to me and the District Health Officer (DHO) through the platform”.
 “Immediately when I got the concern I instructed the DHO and my Secretary for Health and Education to drive to Minakulu to verify the concern; on reaching Minakulu, the DHO with my Secretary found out that the report was true and immediately with my DHO we contact the Ministry of Health and the Ministry responded without delay by sending their team to the district the following day and the problem was addressed”.
-“Had it not been because of WOUGNET communication tool, it would have taken the district sometime to know about the outbreak and respond to this life threatening outbreak in the district”.
+“Had it not been because of WOUGNET communication tool, it would have taken the district some time to know about the outbreak and respond to this life-threatening outbreak in the district”.
 Hon.
 Adea explained.

 Hon.
-Adea noted that his office received a lot of issues on service delivery forwarded to him using the SMS platform apart from the measles outbreak in Minakulu Sub-County.
+Adea noted that his office received a lot of issues with service delivery forwarded to him using the SMS platform apart from the measles outbreak in Minakulu Sub-County.
 In particular, he pointed out his earlier concerns about the road from Loro to Oyam district headquarters, which was eventually worked on resulting from the reports sent to the system; he also testified that he got complaints from VSACs of Loro reporting that they had paid money for the sorghum seeds but they were not given the seeds.
-He noted that all these issues were addressed because WOUGNET, using her communication system made effort to ensure that tax payer’s voice reached the responsible officers.
+He noted that all these issues were addressed because WOUGNET, using her communication system made effort to ensure that tax payer’s voices reached the responsible officers.

-M-Omulimisa (www.mulimisa.com/wougnet) is a toll free mobile and web-based platform that enables any target user group for instance the local citizens to exchange information with their leaders in local languages or in English.
+M-Omulimisa (www.mulimisa.com/wougnet) is a toll-free mobile and web-based platform that enables any target user group for instance the local citizens to exchange information with their leaders in local languages or in English.
 The platform influences human mediation and text messaging to create a mobile and web-based “Q&A forum” space where the citizens use their phones to send their concerns to the system from which the system administrator forwards the complaints to the responsible leader, and the administrator receives feedback from the leader by making a phone call or physical interaction.
-To use the platform, a mobile subscriber must register using the key word KIC.
-In the registration message, the user types the keyword, the district name, the Sub-County name, the name of the person registering and sends the text to 8228.
+To use the platform, a mobile subscriber must register using the keyword KIC.
+In the registration message, the user types the keyword, the district name, the Sub-County name, and the name of the person registering and sends the text to 8228.
 The system then sends a confirmation message to the person notifying him/her about his/her registered status.
 To report a complaint, a mobile subscriber must begin a text message using a specific keyword WOUGNET, writes her/his complaint in the text message, and sends it to a USSD code 8228.
-The complaints are received on the system and forwarded to responsible duty bearers who must also be added on the list of leaders on the system.
-This intervention is initiated by WOUGNET to help raise awareness in communities on human rights and to provide better service delivery through duty bearers who have responsibilities to serve citizen’s demands.
+The complaints are received on the system and forwarded to responsible duty bearers who must also be added to the list of leaders on the system.
+This intervention is initiated by WOUGNET to help raise awareness in communities on human rights and to provide better service delivery through duty bearers who have responsibilities to serve citizens’ demands.

 WOUGNET Project Officer